-In her capacity as a teacher, mentor, and consultant, she sees the gifts of each therapist while challenging them and fostering their growth and development.
-She stresses the integration of theory and practice yet never loses sight of the importance of our humanity as foundational in this work.
+In her capacity as a teacher, mentor, and consultant, Laurie sees the gifts of each therapist while challenging them and fostering their growth and development.

-For the last fifteen years, as co-creator of the Trauma Consultation Program, she has trained practitioners throughout the Chicago area in the treatment of trauma and posttraumatic stress disorders.
+For the last twenty years, as co-creator of the, Trauma Consultation Training Program, she has trained practitioners throughout the Chicago area in the treatment of trauma and post traumatic stress disorders.
 She has presented at the First African Conference on Traumatic Stress in South Africa and at annual conferences of the International Society for Traumatic Stress Studies and The International Society for the Study of Trauma and Dissociation.
-She has been honored by the Family Institute as Alumna of the Year for her dedication to the field of family therapy.
+She has been honored by the Family Institute as Alumna of the Year for her dedication to the field of family therapy